TabbyML/tabby/website/blog/2023-10-16-repository-context-for-code-completion/index.md

 Plus, sending entire files is a bulky way to relay code context, wasting the precious context window.
 LLM doesn't need a grand tour of the complete `completion.rs`, only a robust enough understanding to utilize it effectively.
 If you continually dispatch multiple files' worth of code just for context, you'll soon hit a wall with the context window limit.

-## Use code snippet to provide context.
+## Code snippet to provide context.

 In the [v0.3.0 release](https://github.com/TabbyML/tabby/releases/tag/v0.3.0), we introduced Retrieval Augmented Code Completion, a nifty feature that taps into the repository context to enhance code suggestions.
 Here's a sneak peek of a snippet we pulled from the repository context: